 Encopresis is also known as fecal soiling.
-It occurs when a child over the age of 4 years has a bowel movement and soils his or her pants.
+It occurs when a child usually over the age of 4 has a bowel movement and soils their pants.
 This behavior is often linked to constipation.

 Constipation occurs when stool becomes backed up in the intestines.
 Treating constipation is fairly easy and will typically eliminate soiling.

-Fecal matter can become hard and difficult to pass if your child does not get enough fiber, water, or exercise.
+Fecal matter can become hard and difficult to pass if your child doesn’t get enough fiber, water, or exercise, or if they hold in a bowel movement.
 This can cause bowel movements to be painful.
-Then liquid fecal matter or soft poop can leak into a child’s underpants.
+Then, liquid fecal matter or a soft bowel movement can leak into a child’s underpants.
 This is known as soiling.
 The child cannot consciously control soiling.

-Encopresis is caused by hard fecal matter blocking the rectum.
-The body needs to dispel waste and is forced to leak the feces around the blockage.
-The intestines may become so enlarged that your child loses the sensation of needing to poop.
+In some cases, the intestines may become so enlarged from fecal blockage that your child loses the sensation of needing to poop.

 Common causes of encopresis include: